Fantastic Four (1994 TV series): Season 2

-Wizard appears in the episode "And the Wind Cries Medusa" (Part One of the three-part Inhumans Saga).
+Wizard appears in the episode "And the Wind Cries Medusa" (the first part of the three-part Inhumans Saga).
 In his debut appearance, he assembles Medusa, Hydro-Man, and Trapster to form the Frightful Four.
 On a related note, this episode aired one week from Hydro-Man's debut appearance in Spider-Man.
 Wizard also used a device to control the Thing.
 Meanwhile, Crystal (Medusa's sister), along with the other Inhumans: Black Bolt (Medusa's husband), Gorgon, Triton, Karnak, and Lockjaw, also make their debut in the three-part "Inhumans Saga" episode, who try to find Medusa.
 Crystal goes on to become the girlfriend of the Human Torch.
 Seeker appears in the episode "Inhumans Saga: Beware the Hidden Land".
 He is sent by Maximus (Black Bolt's brother), to retrieve the Inhuman Royal Family, after he had usurped the throne and also caused Medusa's amnesia.
 After saving the Fantastic Four from the explosion, Seeker briefly shares the history of the Inhumans to them.
 After the Fantastic Four and the Inhumans teamed up to overthrow Maximus, he trapped the Inhumans in the Great Refuge (Attilan) in an impenetrable dome.

 Susan Richards as Malice appears in the episode "Worlds Within Worlds".
 Malice's appearance is the result of Psycho-Man using his empathic abilities to make Susan turn against her Fantastic Four teammates.
 Eventually, Susan is freed of Psycho-Man's influence and defeats him.

 The Black Panther appears in the "Prey of the Black Panther".
 He lures the Fantastic Four to Wakanda to see if they are worthy enough to help fight Klaw.
 As in the comics, Klaw's history of killing T'Chaka is included as well as T'Challa using Klaw's own weapon on his right hand.

 In "To Battle the Living Planet," the Fantastic Four ask Galactus' help in confronting Ego the Living Planet.
 Thor meanwhile guest stars in two episodes.
 In "To Battle the Living Planet," the Fantastic Four help him fight Ego the Living Planet even when they enlist Galactus' help.
 In "When Calls Galactus," he and Ghost Rider both help the Fantastic Four fight Galactus.
-Also in "When Calls Galactus", Nova volunteers to replace the treacherous Terrax as Galactus' herald.
+Also in "When Calls Galactus", Nova volunteers to replace Terrax as Galactus' herald.
 As in the comics, Frankie Raye ends up getting her powers when she is accidentally doused in the chemicals that gave the android Human Torch his powers.